 Weeks: 3, 4 Grades: 6 – 12

 Go underground!
 Crawl, squeeze and meander through the limestone caves and karst formations of the Heldeberg Plateau.
 Students will receive instruction in basic equipment and learn the essentials of spelunking techniques and cave conservation.
-This class has a required waiver, required equipment, and the cost includes additional $30.00 off-site transportation fee.
+This class has required equipment, and the cost includes additional $40.00 off-site transportation fee.

 Instructor: Mike Nardacci

 H2 My Side of the Mountain

 Weeks: 1, 2, 4, 5, 6 Grades: 4 – 6

 My Side of the Mountain, by Jean Craighead George, is an adventure story of self-reliance and ability to adapt to the environment.
 Like the main character, Sam Gribley, students in this class will learn basic skills to use the land to survive.
 You’ll build a survival structure, learn to start a fire with flint and steel, cook over a fire, hike with a map and compass, and identify wildlife.
 You’ll keep a journal of your experiences.
 You should become familiar with the popular story to fully enjoy this class.